Skip to content

 Calculate statistics

-• count: the number of successors your selected node has
+• count: calculates the number of successors your selected node has

-• sum: the sum of all outgoing edge weights
+• sum: calculates the total of all the outgoing edge weights

-• std: the standard deviation of outgoing edge weights
+• std: calculates the standard deviation of the outgoing edge weights

-• min: the minimum value amongst the outgoing edge weights
+• min: returns the smallest value amongst the outgoing edge weights

-• min: the maximum value amongst the outgoing edge weights
+• min: returns the largest value amongst the outgoing edge weights

 Group By Statistics